 Prior to joining Carolinas HealthCare System in 2003, Ms. Mikus held management positions in hospital operations at Catawba Valley Medical Center for over 17 years which included responsibility for clinical case management, care pathway development, medical record coding, quality monitoring/reporting and related information systems programs.
 She is a registered nurse with a bachelor's degree in nursing from Lenoir-Rhyne University and holds a master's degree in health policy and administration from the University of North Carolina at Chapel Hill.
 She holds a national certification in Healthcare Compliance, sits on the American Hospital Association Chief Compliance Officer forum and has served on regional and national Medicare advisory workgroups.

-Mr. Richardville is Senior Vice President and Chief Information Officer and has overall System responsibility for information services and strategy.
+As senior vice president and chief information and analytics officer, Craig Richardville has overall System responsibility for information services, data analytics and strategy.
+Mr. Richardville was awarded the 2015 John E. Gall, Jr. CIO of the Year by the College of Healthcare Information Management Executives and HIMSS.
+Under his leadership, the teams have been recognized for 13 consecutive years with the Most Wired designation and is the only health system in North and South Carolina to achieve HIMSS Stage 7 designation for both inpatient and outpatient care.
 Prior to joining Carolinas HealthCare System in 1997, Mr. Richardville held a variety of administrative positions with ProMedica Health System for 12 years.
 Mr. Richardville is a fellow with the Healthcare Information Management Systems Society; board chair for the University of North Carolina at Charlotte College of Computing and Informatics; board member of Healthy@Home, CareConnect Carolinas, and Carolinas Shared Services; and member of College of Healthcare Information Management Executives, American College of Healthcare Executives and Health Management Academy.
 He holds a Master of Business Administration degree and a Bachelor’s degree in System Analysis.

 Mr. Wiggins has primary responsibility for all financial accounting and reporting for Carolinas HealthCare System.
 In addition, he oversees governmental payer matters and Carolinas HealthCare System’s Treasury function, including financing transactions, investments, and investor relations.
 Mr. Wiggins came to Carolinas HealthCare System in 1987 and has over 26 years of experience in the healthcare industry.
 Prior to 1987, Mr. Wiggins spent six years in public accounting and served primarily healthcare clients.
 He received a Bachelor of Science degree in business, with a concentration in accounting, from the University of North Carolina at Chapel Hill.